Volunteering on the Quantocks

 Volunteering During Covid -19

-Here at the AONB, following government guidelines, we are currently altering and updating the way our volunteering takes place to ensure that our volunteers and visitors to the AONB are as safe as possible.
+to ensure that our volunteers and visitors to the AONB were as safe as possible.

 Why Volunteer For Us?

 Volunteering with the Quantocks Hills AONB Service, gives you the chance to work across the beautiful protected landscape which the AONB has to offer.
 You can learn new skills such as practical conservation techniques, heritage monument surveying, wildlife monitoring and engaging the public and other groups on the hills.
 It is also an opportunity to meet like-minded people living in your local area.
 We offer various training opportunities to our volunteers.

 Volunteer Rangers hedge laying